rinogrego/Fundus-Eye-Project/README.md

-# Fundus
+# Fundus Eye Project

-I just tempted to create a repository for applying machine learning and deep learning models to solve various fundus data-related problems.
-I plan to experiment on various image processing, machine learning, or deep learning methods that I learnt using fundus data as a starter for experimentation.
+I just tempted to create a repository to store various information regarding datasets and problems related with fundus (eye).
+I plan to experiment on various image processing, machine learning, or deep learning methods or techniques that I learnt using fundus data as a starter for experimentation.
 Good start for learning IMO.

-## Dataset
+## Datasets

 | Name | Size | Diseases | Source |
 | -- | -- | -- | -- |